Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 5830 is 900% quicker than the Radeon HD 4550 256MB in general, because of its higher bandwidth. (explain)
+Memory BandwidthThe Radeon HD 5830, in theory, should be much faster than the Radeon HD 4550 256MB in general. (explain)

-Texel RateThe Radeon HD 5830 should be much (approximately 833%) more effective at anisotropic filtering than the Radeon HD 4550 256MB. (explain)
+Texel RateThe Radeon HD 5830 should be a lot (about 833%) faster with regards to texture filtering than the Radeon HD 4550 256MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison